 Fun is an essential part of workout adherence, and it’s much easier to stick to a workout to which you look forward.

 If, for example, you hate a 20-rep squats or deadlifts program, you will probably look for excuses not to do them, despite being powerful compound movements that can dramatically change your body.

 Skating is a lot of fun, and you’ll undoubtedly enjoy gliding along on your wheels or blades and taking in the sights.

-You may even forget that skating is a workout because you enjoy it so much!
+You may even forget that skating is a great workout because you enjoy it so much!